Rain wipes out afternoon play at Riviera - News 12 Now

 Graeme McDowell birdied three of his last eight holes for a 70 and was at 3 under, along with Daniel Summerhays (73) and Keegan Bradley (70).

-“Are you kidding?” he asked when his shot appeared to go well beyond the bunker to the left of the putting surface.
+“No way.
+No way,” he said when his shot appeared to go well beyond the bunker to the left of the putting surface.

 And then he heard a smattering of cheers.